psalire/Concurrent-Process-Multiprocessing/README.md

 proc_1.start()
 proc_2.start()

-# Push data for processes to use with ftn_x
+# Push data to queue that processes will process using ftn_x
 sleep_proc_1.push_to_queue(data_1)
 sleep_proc_2.push_to_queue(data_2)
 ```